LGBTQ+ Carers: is there a different story to tell?

-Firstly I wanted to highlight that some people from the LGBT+ community move away from the communities they have grown up in, due to issues at home, wanting more acceptance and endeavouring to live their true and honest life.
+Firstly I wanted to highlight that some people from the LGBTQ+ community move away from the communities they have grown up in, due to issues at home, wanting more acceptance and endeavouring to live their true and honest life.
 Generally, we move to larger towns and cities because of safety in numbers and better visibility, social life, and job prospects.

 The importance of the second family